kpeacocke/terraform-github-repo/docs/development/sensitive-data.md

 ## Use Terraform's `nonsensitive()` Function Carefully

-The `nonsensitive()` function unwraps sensitive values and should be used cautiously, only in cases where you need to output a value and are certain it's safe to do so.
+The `nonsensitive()` function unwraps sensitive values and should be used cautiously.
+Only use it in cases where you need to output a value and are certain it's safe to do so.

 ## Avoid Logging Sensitive Values